andrea-mitridate/PTArcade/docs/inputs/model.md

         parameters = {'a' : prior("Normal", mu=1, sigma=1), 'b' : prior("Normal", 1, 1)} # (1)!
         ```

-        1. In this case we have chosen 1D normal priors with unit mean and variance for
+        1. In this case, we have chosen 1D normal priors with unit mean and variance for
             both parameters.

     === "2D Normal Priors"